coenm/RepoM/docs/ActionList.md

 ## executable@1

 Action to excute an application with additional arguments.
 This action is almost identical to the `command@1` action.
-When no existing executables are provided, the action will not show.
+When no existing executables are provided, the action will not show. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionExecutableV1.verified.md -->

-Custom properties:
+Action specific properties:

-- Name: The name of the item (required, string, evaulated)
-- Executables: Array of possible executables.
+- `executables`: Set of possible executables.
 The first executable that exists will be used.
-The paths should absolute. (required, string, evaluted)
+The paths should absolute. (required, evaluated, string)
-- Arguments: The arguments to add to the executable (optional, string, evaluted, default empty string)
+- `arguments`: Arguments for the executable. (optional, evaluated, string) <!-- endInclude -->

 When you want to specify exacly one executable, you can replace the required property `Executables` with the following property:

-- Executable: Absolute path of the exeuctable to execute (required, string, evaluted)
+- `executable`: Absolute path of the exeuctable to execute (required, string, evaluted)

 Example: